iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

 # oktoflow platform: Maven plugins for application/platform instantiation and testing

-Maven plugin for the following platform configuration tasks (represented as Maven goals in untypical notation).
+Maven plugin for the following platform configuration tasks (represented as Maven goals in atypical notation).

 # Platform instantiation